cap-js/docs/guides/security/aspects.md

 - Use `@Capabilities.ExpandRestrictions.NonExpandableProperties: [...]` to restrict expands for certain properties.
 - Use `@Capabilities.ExpandRestrictions.MaxLevels: ...` to set maximum allowed depth of an `$expand` from this entity.
 You can set an application-wide limit with <Config>cds.query.restrictions.expand.maxLevels = \<max depth\></Config> that applies to all entities.
 Value `-1` indicates absence of limit.

-Good candidates for expand restrictions are the associations to the same type (for example, when your entity represents tree or a hierarchy) or backlink associations of the compositions or many-to-many associations.
+Good candidates for expand restrictions are associations to the same type (for example, when your entity represents tree or a hierarchy<sup>1></sup>), backlink associations of compositions, or many-to-many associations.

+<sup>1></sup>Hierarchical requests from the UI5 tree table do not use expand and are not affected by expand restriction.

 </div>